zothken/Gaming-Robot-Arm/README.md

 To use this, the developer GitHub repository needs to be added to the workspace: https://github.com/uArm-Developer/uArm-Python-SDK

-Additionaly, the workspace runs in a virtual environment with .venv
+Additionally, the workspace runs in a virtual environment with .venv and uses cv2 via a pip install: pip install opencv-python

 ## Getting started